Gary Radin: Books

 What If It's Not Alzheimer's? - A Caregiver's Guide to Dementia, co-authored with Lisa Radin published by Prometheus Books, 2003; revised 2008; 3rd edition 2014, 4th edition 2022.

 Although the public most often associates dementia with Alzheimer's disease, the medical profession now distinguishes various types of “other” dementias.
-What If It's Not Alzheimer's? is the first and only comprehensive guide dealing with frontotemporal lobar degeneration (FTLD), the most common dementia afflicting persons under the age of 60.
-This book offers daily-care ideas for caregivers to implement, reveals new discoveries of how genes and proteins are linked to the causes of dementia, explains the changes in terminology that have developed over the past several years, explores non pharmacological approaches to managing care, and provides more guidance and resources to aid caregivers along this challenging journey.
+What If It's Not Alzheimer's? is a guide dealing with frontotemporal lobar degeneration (FTLD), the most common dementia afflicting persons under the age of 60.
+This book offers daily-care ideas for caregivers to implement, reveals new discoveries of how genes and proteins are linked to the causes of dementia, explains the changes in terminology that have developed over the past several years, explores non pharmacological approaches to managing care, and provides more guidance and resources to aid caregivers along theie journey.
 All contributors to this volume either are specialists in their fields or have exceptional hands-on experience with FTD sufferers.